 |A.||More than likely you entered an invalid email address which means that all emails sent to it come back undelivered.
 Subscribe to the calendar again, and make sure the email address entered is valid (double check for misspellings). |

 |Q.||I was receiving the calendars I subscribed to, but recently none have come through to my email box.
 What’s wrong?|

-|A.||If you were receiving your subscribed calendars and now are not, listed below are some common reason for this interruption.
+|A.||If you were receiving your subscribed calendars through your email address and now are not, listed below are some common reason for this interruption.

-- The email mailbox is full.
+- The recipient’s mailbox is full.

 Please Note: When we receive an "undeliverable e-mail" return message for an e-mail address, the undeliverable e-mail address is deleted from the calendar subscription database two weeks after receipt of the first "undeliverable e-mail" message.